-Academics from the Shakespeare Institute introduce aspects of the most famous play ever written - its origins, texts, and history.
+Experts from the Shakespeare Institute guide an exploration of the most famous play ever staged.

-A basic ability to read and understand Hamlet is a must for all students.
-Otherwise, a curiosity about this play and why it has remained such an important and iconic element in Western culture for four centuries is the sole prerequisite for the course.
+You’ll need a basic ability to read and understand Hamlet.
+Otherwise, a curiosity about this play, and why it has remained such an important and iconic element in Western culture for four centuries is the sole prerequisite for the course.